How Solar Panels Work: Solar Electricity for Your Home

 Frequently Asked Questions About Solar Energy

-Solar power is electricity generated from sunlight using photovoltaic (PV) panels.
+Solar power for your home is electricity generated from sunlight using photovoltaic (PV) panels on your roof.
 It is one of the most abundant energy sources on Earth and produces no greenhouse gases during operation.
+Solar electricity powers your home appliances directly.

 Yes.
-Solar energy is fully renewable — the sun will produce energy for approximately 5 billion more years.
+Solar energy is fully renewable — one of the key advantages of solar energy.
+The sun will produce energy for approximately 5 billion more years.
 Unlike fossil fuels, solar produces no carbon emissions during operation.
+The benefits of solar energy also include energy independence and lower electricity costs.

 What is solar PV?